PNNL-Comp-Mass-Spec/PlexedPiper/README.md

    + table linking reporter channels with sample names
    + table identifying reference within each plex

+## Updates

+Updates to this package are detailed in the [NEWS.md](https://github.com/PNNL-Comp-Mass-Spec/PlexedPiper/blob/master/NEWS.md) file and in the [releases](https://github.com/PNNL-Comp-Mass-Spec/PlexedPiper/releases).

+## Website

+The [PlexedPiper pkgdown website](https://pnnl-comp-mass-spec.github.io/PlexedPiper/) contains pre-built vignettes as well as updates and documentation.

 ## R Installation and Usage

 ```R